ramrom/rams_dot_files/cheatsheets/pub_sub_message_bus_cheatsheet.md

     - if a topic lives on one partition, message order is guaranteed at topic level
         - disadvantage here is that this caps the throughput/scalability
     - if on many partitions, messages are distibuted and topic-level order not guaranteed obviously, but partition level is
+    - for many producers, a db sequence or distributed counter could be leveraged to ensure unique seq # b/w all producers
+- duplication
+    - has idempotent producer feature, uses a Producer ID (PID) and a sequence number as idempotency key
+        - idempotency key must be unique for a given partition, a msg with same idempotency key is a dup and discarded
+        - e.g. could happen if producer retries b/c of network fault(didnt reach kafka) or not getting an ack from kafka

 ## APACHE FLUME
 - messsages are pushed to consumer